The COVID-19 pandemic has changed our lives in so many dramatic ways, but one thing this unpredictable virus can’t do is — cancel love!

-“Create a romantic proposal ambiance at home with your partner’s favorite flowers, candles, and romantic lighting.
-Cook their favorite meal, pour nice wine or champagne and enjoy the evening together.
+“Create a romantic proposal ambiance at home with your partner’s favourite flowers, candles, and romantic lighting.
+Cook their favourite meal, pour nice wine or champagne and enjoy the evening together.

 Set up a “Will You Marry Me?” sign or balloon letter arrangement in your home or backyard, or if the two of you love games, propose during a game of Scrabble by spelling out ‘Will You Marry Me?’”